Optimal Calibration of the Endpoint-corrected Hilbert Transform: Practical recommendations

-A low bandwidth is used to suppress off-target frequency components.
-However, bandwidth can be seen as a \textit{robustness knob}: narrower is not always better.
-Narrowing the passband increases group delay, which manifests as a constant phase offset.
+A narrow filter bandwidth can best suppress off-target frequency components.
+However, bandwidth can be seen as a \textit{robustness knob}: narrower is not always better, since narrowing the passband increases group delay, which manifests as a constant phase offset.
 This offset can be calibrated if $f_0$ is stable, but it also makes the estimate more sensitive to detuning/drift, with phase error growing roughly according to

 \textbf{Recommendation} Use the narrowest possible bandwidth that still covers the expected $f_0$-variability.
-If the true frequency is uncertain or drifting, use a slightly wider filter and/or actively track $f_0$, updating the filter and calibration as necessary.
+If the true frequency is uncertain or drifting, use a wider filter and/or actively track $f_0$, updating the filter and calibration as necessary.\\